rrouzbeh/flowhawk/README.md

 ## Modern Network Security Platform

-**FlowHawk** is a **modern open-source eBPF-powered Network Security Monitor** engineered for mission-critical infrastructure protection.
+**FlowHawk** is a **modern open-source eBPF-powered Network Security Monitoring Platform** engineered for mission-critical infrastructure protection.
 Leveraging advanced kernel-space packet processing and machine learning threat detection, FlowHawk delivers unparalleled visibility into network traffic patterns and security anomalies.

 > **"Strike fast, see everything.
 FlowHawk soars above your network, detecting threats with the precision of a hunting raptor."**